gruntwork-io/docs/_docs-sources/guides/working-with-code/forking.md

 ## How to use your forked code

-Once you’ve forked the code, using it in is very similar to what is outlined in [Using Terraform Modules](/docs/intro/first-deployment/using-terraform-modules), except for the following differences:
+Once you’ve forked the code, using it is very similar to what is outlined in [Using Terraform Modules](/docs/intro/first-deployment/using-terraform-modules), except for the following differences:

 1. Point the `source` URLs of your Terraform modules to your own Git repos, rather than the `gruntwork-io` GitHub org.
 2. Point the `--repo` parameter of `gruntwork-install` to your own Git repos, rather than the `gruntwork-io` GitHub org.